-Is a longer home inspection good news for the seller, or bad news?
+If a home inspection takes a long time, is this good or bad news for the seller?
 Or neither?

 Great question.
-The quick answer is that there are so many variables that affect the duration of a home inspection that the time of the inspection alone won’t give much meaningful information when it comes to determining the condition of the home.
-I’ll discuss several of these variables to help give a better understanding of what makes a home inspection take longer.
+The quick answer is there are so many variables that affect the duration of a home inspection that the time of the inspection alone won’t give much meaningful information when it comes to determining the condition of the home.
+I’ll discuss several of these variables to help better understand what makes a home inspection take longer.

 With all of the items listed below, the assumption is that all other things are equal.

 Large houses take more time to inspect than small houses.

 Old houses take more time to inspect than new houses.
 Part of the reason is that the house has had time for components to fail, rot, or reach the end of their life.
 Used houses typically have many different components in different stages of their life expectancy, and it’s the home inspector’s job to let the client know about components at the end of their life expectancy.

 Remodeled/renovated houses take longer to inspect.
 When new systems are mixed in with old systems, the house gets more complex.
 This frequently means additional HVAC systems, electrical subpanels, etc. All of these additional components considerably add to the time it takes to inspect a house.